In the ICU, every second matters and so does every line of documentation.

-Every CPT code represents not just a service, but life-saving work delivered in ICUs, NICUs, and PICUs.
-This guide breaks down critical care CPT codes into clinical scenarios coders face daily.
+Every CPT code represents not just a service, but life-saving work delivered in critical care environments.
+This guide breaks down the most important critical care CPT codes for 2026 through real-world ICU coding scenarios, documentation requirements, modifier guidance, and common billing challenges coders face daily.

 Table of contents